gregreen/volume_render_3d_dust/README.md

   2. A set of camera positions and orientations.
   3. A set of camera properties (field of view, resolution, etc.).

-The `main()` function contains an example of how to generate the frames of a volume-rendered video.
+The `main()` function of `render_dust_3d.py` contains an example of how to generate the frames of a volume-rendered video.
 The helper functions can be used to generate different camera paths or to load different 3D dust maps.

 After the frames have been generated, `ffmpeg` can be used to turn them into a video.
 Two scripts are provided to do this: